 Giles and Faith travel to America in order to spring Ethan Rayne from the Initiative - they need him for something.
 Haven't figured out what yet.
 Of course, he's not inclined to be very cooperative...

-Illyria grows bored of fighting with Wesley over control of W&H. She leaves to look into rumors she's heard regarding an item of near infinite power, which she believes may be able to restore her full might: the Seed of Wonder.
+Illyria grows bored of fighting with Wesley over control of W&H. She leaves to do...something.
+Not sure what yet.
+(Are you sensing a trend?)
 Wesley, while initially wary (this was just too easy!) loses no time in taking up the reins of the company.

 In Sunnydale, Bill has girl problems.
 "Growing Pains"

-Connie shows some signs of being her mother's daghter...Lessons
+Connie shows some signs of being her mother's daughter...Lessons

-Something drastic happens to Gunn; dunno what, but Angel considers it his fault, and whatever it is puts Gunn out of the game for some time.
+Something drastic happens to Gunn; dunno what, but Angel considers it his fault, and whatever it is puts Gunn out of the game for some time, during which he decides to leave AI and make a go of it as a lawyer representing clients involved in demon-related cases.
 At some point after this, Fred leaves AI to go back to research and teaching.

 Spike and Bill have a talk.
 "In His Footsteps"